 In February 2016, the investigating judges notified UBS AG and UBS (France) S.A. that they have closed their investigation.
-In July 2016, UBS AG and UBS (France) S.A. received the National Financial Prosecutor's recommendation ("réquisitoire").
-In March 2017, the investigating judges issued the trial order ("ordonnance de renvoi") that charges UBS AG and UBS (France) S.A., as well as various former employees, with illicit solicitation of clients on French territory and with participation in the laundering of the proceeds of tax fraud, and that transfers the case to court.
-The trial started on 8 October 2018 and is scheduled to last until 15 November 2018.
+In July 2016, UBS AG and UBS (France) S.A. received the National Financial Prosecutor's recommendation ("In March 2017, the investigating judges issued a trial order ("ordonnance de renvoi") that charges UBS AG and UBS (France) S.A., as well as various former employees, with illicit solicitation of clients on French territory and with participation in the laundering of the proceeds of tax fraud.
+The trial on these charges in the court of first instance took place from 8 October 2018 until 15 November 2018.
+During the trial, the prosecutors and the French State requested penalties and civil monetary damages in connection with the money laundering charges aggregating EUR 5.3 billion.
+UBS believes that the amounts requested were not supported by the evidence presented or the law, and that there are strong legal defenses to the relevant charges.
+The court is expected to announce a judgment on 20 February 2019.

 In 2016, UBS was notified by the Belgian investigating judge that it is under formal investigation ("inculpé") regarding the laundering of proceeds of tax fraud, of banking and financial solicitation by unauthorized persons, and of serious tax fraud.
+In 2018, tax authorities and a prosecutor's office in Italy asserted UBS is potentially liable for taxes and penalties as a result of its activities in Italy from 2012 to 2017.